Before moving into off-campus student housing, there are a few things you do need to bring with you.

 - Stain remover

-- Small bottle of bleach
+- A small bottle of bleach

 - Bucket of small coins for laundromat if no laundry facilities are available